mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

 around, hey, we need to build a platform.

 Cause it's cool and, you know, people say we should do it.
-Um, then kind of like people go.
-Looking at what is the, you know, looking at developer workflows chronologically, right?
+Um, then kind of like people go into looking at what is the, you know, looking at developer workflows chronologically, right?
 And so then they analyze it, right?
 Where, where does a developer start when, you know, she wants to create a new application, a new service.